 White River Rafting in Trishuli During February

-The waters of Trishuli has a grade three rating during february, which means the waters are calm.
+The waters of Trishuli have a grade three rating during February, which means the waters are calm.
 This means that the rafting is ideal for individuals looking for a more pleasant and less challenging rafting experience.
-We start our rafting experience from Charaudi.
+We start our rafting experience with Charaudi.

 Rafting in the shimmering waters of Trishuli is a crazy experience.
 We also stop at various checkpoints, including the famous “Ladies Night” checkpoint where we have our lunch.
 After lunch, we continue our rafting to the River Fun Beach Resort while stopping at a few checkpoints.